lmfacchini/healthplan-manager/README.md

 2. Navigate to the project directory:

+3. Open the `application.yml` file and configure your OpenAI API Key:
+    ```yaml
+    spring:
+      ai:
+        openai:
+          apiKey: "your-openai-api-key-here"

-3. Execute the following command to compile the project:
+4. Execute the following command to compile the project:

+    ```shell
+     mvn clean package

-4. Execute the following command to start the application:
+5. Execute the following command to start the application:

+    ```shell
+     mvn spring-boot:run

-5. After successfully starting, the application will be available at `http://localhost:8080`.
+6. After successfully starting, the application will be available at `http://localhost:8080`.

 ## API Documentation